-With the exception of the back-country primitive camping, the campsites are all relatively close to the water.
-There are some more sites above the river bank that are a little more roomy, and allow for RV’s, but it’s important to know that there are zero dump stations at this park.
+Except for the back-country primitive camping, the campsites are all relatively close to the water.
+Some more sites above the riverbank are a little roomier and allow for RV’s, but it’s important to know that there are zero dump stations at this park.
 You’re literally taking it all out with you.

-The camping area feels really airy and roomy, and just one big community of campers.
-On the far ends of the campsites are day-use areas for picnicing and swimming/fishing opportunities, and the Colorado river is very grand with the stone wall as its backdrop.
+The camping area feels airy and roomy, and just one big community of campers.
+On the far ends of the campsites are day-use areas for picnicking and swimming/fishing opportunities, and the Colorado River is very grand with the stone wall as its backdrop.

 Colorado Bend Primitive Camping (Backcountry)

 There are two sections of backcountry primitive sites: Backcountry River and Backcountry Windmill.